ryanslikesocool/Mecanim2Texture/README.md

   - Pixels to fill: how many pixels in the final texture will be filled.
 This is dependent on the Skinned Mesh Renderer's vertex count and the frames to convert
   - Resulting texture size: the square root of the pixels to fill rounded up to the next power of 2.
 You could always make it a custom size but I figured that powers of two are easiest to work with
 - Click "Create Animation Texture".
 Depending on how many vertices your mesh has, it could take up to a few minutes.
 With about 700 vertices it takes my computer about 1-2 seconds to generate the file.
+- DO NOT CLOSE THE EDITOR WINDOW until the texture creation is complete.
+Unity has to run the animation through a coroutine to sample each frame of the animation to get all of the vertices.
+If you close the window, you stop the coroutine.
 - Find the file in your base "Assets" directory.

 ### UV Map Tab